01-edu/Branch-AI/one_md_per_day_format/piscine/Week2/day03.md

 ```

 **It means that if you want to use the Ordinal Encoder, you will have to create a variable that contains the columns name in the right order.
-This step is not required in that exercice**
+This step is not required in that exercise**